BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 20/08/2023
 ---
 An uncle and his aunt and two grandchildren came to visit our parents ☺️.
 We took care of one of the granddaughters 😅.

+21/08/2023
+---
+A long and interesting Sunday 🙂 .
+Today we were only at one morning service in Hajnówka, and then went to Reduty for Natalka's grandfather's 99th birthday 😇🥳!

+22/08/2023
+---
+Monday was pretty good 👍.
+I biked + ran in the morning 💪.
+Later work, some work on our construction site, and in the evening we went down to Kuba and Kasia's because guests came 😉.

+23/08/2023
+---
+Today was a calm and good day 😉.
+Bike + walk in the morning, then work in front of the computer, some construction work and dinner at the very end of the day 🫡.

+24/08/2023
+---
+Cool Wednesday.
+It was just like yesterday, except that in the evening my wife made French pancakes 🥞 and Damian came in the evening 🙂.

+25/08/2023
+---
+Quite a pleasant Thursday 😊.
+Without any fireworks today was - an ordinary day with an evening service 😉.

+26/08/2023
+---
+It was hard at work, but I did it 😆.
+A brother-in-law and his wife and another brother-in-law, who has no wife, came by for lunch.
+Later we went to show them the house we are building.
+Still later we went on bikes and did 15km 😉.

+27/08/2023
+---
+Yesterday was such a checkered day - mainly due to arguments with my wife 😑.